 What are the treatment options?

-While there is no cure for fibromyalgia and not one treatment approach, there are several different ways to help manage the symptoms.
-From natural to medicinal to physical and alternative, exploring those options to find a good combination to be the most effective for you can be time-consuming.
-However, be patient, and take a look at all the options by clicking here.
+While there is no cure for fibromyalgia and no one treatment approach, there are several different ways to help manage the symptoms.
+From natural to medicinal to physical and alternative, exploring those options to find a good combination that will be the most effective for you can be time-consuming.
+However, be patient and look at all the options by clicking here.